 - The internal rechargeable battery lasts for 40 hours with white noise and 20 hours with Bluetooth.

-- It doesn’t have an auto-off timer.
+- No auto-off timer.

 Improving the already good LectroFan Micro